pyfyre/pyfyre/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for contributing.

 ## Stay Updated
-If you would like to get updates about the PyFyre framework, we created a [Facebook Page](https://www.facebook.com/PyFyreframework) where we are going to post all the updates like newly created widgets, adjustments, core updates, and more.
-Please consider liking it also.
-Thank you so much!!
+If you would like to get updates about the PyFyre framework, we created a [Facebook Page](https://www.facebook.com/PyFyreframework) where we are going to post all the updates like newly created widgets, adjustments, core updates, and more!